General Partners and Staff

 Andy is a scientist and holds a PhD in Microbial Ecology from the University of Westminster with many international publications.
 He is based in Cambridge in the Waikato.

-Kiri is an Analyst with Matū, responsible for helping with research for Matū’s market intelligence activities and due diligence operations.
+Kiri is a Senior Analyst with Matū, responsible for helping with research for Matū’s market intelligence activities and due diligence operations.

 She has a double degree in Computer Science and a First Class Honours in Classics from the University of Otago.
 Deeply passionate about addressing major inequalities throughout STEM, she has been involved with multiple organisations and projects aimed at addressing gender and socioeconomic disparities within Computer Science at Otago and beyond.
 She is also a large proponent of the value that the arts brings into STEM education and industry.

 Outside of academics, Kiri has been involved with the wider investment and entrepreneur ecosystem in New Zealand and abroad, sitting on the Return on Science Digital Technologies Committee and a founding member of the Otago Momentum Investment Committee.
 She has also been a part of the Global Biotech Revolution GAPSummit 2020 and Infinite Possibilities: 100 Women in STEM.

 Venky is a Venture Associate with Matū, particularly supporting capital raising activities.
 Originally hailing from India, Venky moved to New Zealand in 2014 after living in Dubai for 20 years.

 His work as a lighting designer took him to over fourty countries over 30 years.
 Travel and living in some of these countries for long periods of time has helped him understand different cultures and ways to conduct business, in addition to building extensive knowledge in the lighting and construction industries.
 He has run a successful lighting design firm in New Zealand catering to both indoor and outdoor architectural projects.